uccser/cs-field-guide/docs/source/author/writing_guide.rst

 ------------------------------------------------------------------------------

 Images should now be linked using the ``caption-link`` and ``source`` tag parameters for including an image.
+See the Verto documentation on the `image processor`_ for more information and examples.

 Create a Link on a Button (Verto feature)
 ------------------------------------------------------------------------------